The Doctoral Program in Educational and Organizational Learning and Leadership is a Doctor of Education (Ed.D). Back to top.

 Courses are scheduled in an executive hybrid format including online classes and classes once a month on Friday nights and Saturdays.
 An academic schedule for the next year of the program is distributed each year early in winter quarter.
 Students take courses all four quarters each year (fall, winter, spring, and summer).
 Additionally, students attend an annual Summer Institute.
 Back to top.

-The Education and Organizational Learning and Leadership program does not allow doctoral level courses transfer.
+The Educational and Organizational Learning and Leadership program does not allow doctoral level courses transfer.
 Back to top.

 Seattle University and the College of Education is regionally accredited by the Northwest Association of Schools and Colleges.
 Back to top.